carterjbastian/platform_api_documentation/source/index.html.md

 legalName | false | a string containing the exact legal name of the investor in your platform investorType | false | an `investorType` value representing the type of entity the investor will be investing as.
 Valid values are `INDIVIDUAL`, `JOINT`, `ENTITY`, and `TRUST` metadataTag | false | any string value you want to store as metadata on the user (EG – the id of their sponsor).
-This value is always returned with the user, and is passed along with billing events
+This value is always returned with the user, and is passed along with billing events equityOwners | false | an array of objects representing the equity owners for this entity, trust, or EBP.
+If you know this equity-owner information up front, you can use this field so that your investor doesn't have to re-enter the information themselves.
+The format of an equityOwner is `{ email, legalName, investorType, isSigningInvestor }` – where the first three fields are the same as described above, and the `isSigningInvestor` field is a boolean set to `true` if that equity owner represents the same person who is filling out the accreditation on behalf of the entity.

 ### Returns